 Consolidating high-interest debts can be a good idea when it leads to significant interest savings.
 For example, combining multiple credit card balances with high-interest rates into one lower-interest loan could save you money in the long run.
 This makes sense because reducing the overall interest rate means more payments go towards paying off the principal amount rather than just servicing the interest.

 Debt consolidation loans or balance transfer credit cards are standard tools for achieving this goal.
-By using these methods, individuals can streamline their debt and potentially pay it off faster due to reduced interest rates.
+These methods allow individuals to streamline their debt and potentially pay it off faster due to reduced interest rates.

 Organizational Benefits